amarachigoodness74/portfolio/posts/token-vs-session-based-authentication.md

 ## What Is Session-Based Authentication?

 Session-based authentication relies on server-side storage to manage user authentication.
-Here’s how it typically works:
+Here is how it typically works:

 1. **Login:** A user provides their credentials (e.g., username and password).
 2. **Session Creation:** The server verifies the credentials and creates a session for the user.
 A session ID is generated and stored on the server.